mathdio/football-club-backend/README.md

-# ⚽ Football Club Back-end
+# ⚽ Football Club Back-End
 A soccer teams ranking REST API developed as a [Trybe](https://www.betrybe.com/) Project

 ## 💻 About this project